apollo

 Special Advise

-• Always carry a sugary food such as candy or fruit juice and consume them if you experience hypoglycaemia.
+• Keep an eye out for symptoms of low blood sugar, such as disorientation, sweating, and dizziness.
+Always carry a sugary food, such as candy or fruit juice, and consume it if you experience hypoglycaemia/low blood sugar.

 Patients Concern